 Our goal is to always deliver the best craniofacial surgery Boston has to offer.
 When indicated, we will use the latest technology to rebuild facial structures, including 3D imaging, 3D presurgical planning, and 3D printing.
 Most facial fractures are repaired with mini or microplates and screws made of titanium.
 Some doctors may shave a patients hair or use extensive incisions, Dr. Taylor and Dr. Sullivan will conceal incisions inside the mouth or eyelid creases and don’t usually need to shave any hair for even the most complicated facial reconstruction operations.

 Restoring normal appearance of skull and facial profile while protecting the brain, eyes or critical structures is of primary importance when repairing facial fractures.

 Dr. Taylor and Dr. Sullivan use technology such as 3D preoperative planning and 3D printing to customize treatment plans for our Boston craniofacial surgery patients.
 Especially those patients who have suffered cranial or facial deformities because of previous operations, trauma, cancer or congenital anomalies such as craniosynostosis.
-Patient with extensive facial fractures and skull defect who underwent reconstruction and cranioplasty following careful 3D planning and 3D printing of a custom cranial and facial implant with Dr. Sullivan and Dr. Taylor.
+Patient with extensive facial fractures and skull defect who underwent reconstruction and cranioplasty following careful 3D planning and 3D printing of a custom craniofacial implant with Dr. Sullivan and Dr. Taylor.

 Not all facial fractures require surgery.